Frequently Asked Questions

 Pets are by agreement only, firearms and fireworks are not allowed on Maple Leaf.

 A 25% deposit is required to confirm your booking.
 Means of payment for the deposit includes, cheque or bank transfer.
-The outstanding balance is to be paid at the completion of the charter.
+The outstanding balance is to be paid before or on commencement of charter.
 This can be paid in cash or credit card.

 If you cancel more than 1 month before your booking we will charge a $100 administration fee and refund the balance of your deposit.
 If you cancel less than one month before the departure date you will forfeit your deposit..